Frequently Asked Questions

 If they already have tickets: maybe.
 Typically, team size is limited to six people (larger teams are not eligible to win).
 But there are other factors that determine whether we can accommodate you.
 Please note that Murder Hunts tend to sell out several days or as much as a week in advance, so buy all the tickets you need early to guarantee participation.
 To check with us about getting into a sold-out hunt, e-mail us or call 877-9-GO HUNT, extension 12.

 At the end of your online purchase, you will receive an e-mail confirmation.
 You’ll be e-mailed a receipt/confirmation after you complete your purchase.
-Bring this to the hunt, either on your phone or printed.
+Have this handy on the day of the hunt, either on your phone or printed.
 The Hunt Host will have a record of your purchase.

 If you didn’t receive your e-mail confirmation, check your junk-mail folder.
-Failing that, contact our ticketing service, EzTix, at 800-656-0713.
+Failing that, contact our office using the contact form at the bottom of this page.

 You will not receive tickets in the mail, nor will there be tickets waiting for you at the hunt location.
 Do not ask people at information desks or ticket windows at museums or zoos, because they will not know about the hunt.